UniversalDependencies/docs/features.md

 exhausted after reading it :-)) and new features may appear as new tagsets are converted.

-There is no consistent solution for fusion words (a word that is result of merging two other words which are syntactically independent and belong to different parts of speech): Czech "dělals" (dělal + jsi ... main verb + auxiliary), "proň" (pro + něj ... preposition + pronoun), German "zum" (zu + dem ... preposition + article) etc.
+Unlike in various language-specific tagsets, the Universal Features do not include features aimed at marking _fusion words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech): Czech _dělals (dělal + jsi_ ... main verb + auxiliary); _proň (pro + něj ... preposition + pronoun); German _zum (zu + dem_ ... preposition + article); Spanish _dámelo (da + me + lo ... verb + clitics) etc. The only truly general approach to fusion words is to apply language-specific processing step that will split tokens into syntactic words where necessary.
+Every syntactic word will then get its own part-of-speech tag and features.
+See also <a href="format.html">Format</a>.
-Interset currently contains a few ad-hoc values for instantiations that I encountered but the only truly general approach seems to be to split such words into separate tokens (Interset takes input tokenization as fixed).

 -------------